test-kitchen/test-kitchen/docs/source/docs/getting-started/running-converge.md

 * A Chef run is initiated and runs very quickly as we are in the desired state.

 || Pro-Tip
 || A lot of time and effort has gone into ensuring that the exit code of Test Kitchen is always appropriate.
-Here is the Kitchen Command Guarentee:
+Here is the Kitchen Command Guarantee:
 || 1.
 I will always exit with code **0** if my operation was successful.
 || 2.
 I will always exit with a non-zero code if **any** part of my operation was not successful.
 || 3.
 Any behavior to the contrary **is a bug**.